google-ai-edge/mediapipe/docs/getting_started/ios.md

 Note: When you ask Xcode to run an app, by default it will use the Debug configuration.
 Some of our demos are computationally heavy; you may want to use the Release configuration for better performance.

+Note: Due to an imcoptibility caused by one of our dependencies, MediaPipe cannot be used for apps running on the iPhone Simulator on Apple Silicon (M1).

 Tip: To switch build configuration in Xcode, click on the target menu, choose "Edit Scheme...", select the Run action, and switch the Build Configuration from